 Baby (3" to 4") and juvenile Aldabra tortoises tend to dry out much quicker than larger, more established tortoises.
 Because of this, I soak baby Aldabra tortoises in shallow, warm water every day for 10 to 15 minutes, Once the animals get past 4 ½" we don't soak them anymore.

-Remove old food before end of day or if it becomes contaminated.
-Many animals will walk through their food and water bowels.
+Remove old food before the end of day or if it becomes contaminated.
+Many animals will walk through their food and water bowls.

 Water bowels need to be disinfected and scrubbed with a bleach solution and rinse clean until the chlorine smell is gone.
 If you are disinfecting because of disease, you may need to use a different protocol based on the nature of the disease.

 Email me for specifics at Sam@FloridaIguana.com.

 Be careful about irritating smells from disinfectants.
 I have had people with what appeared to be respiratory infections, runny eyes and nose, when the problem was irritants from disinfectants and substrates.
 If substrates become dry, they can become dusty and this has caused problems with people's animals.